p/seriamp/NOTES.md

 ## YNCA Volume

-The parser for volume level, at least in the RX-A710 that I tested with,- is absolutely braindamaged.
+The parser for volume level, at least in the RX-A710 that I tested with, is absolutely braindamaged.
 Witness the following table of the input and the receiver's interpretation of it: